puremourning/vimspector/README.md

 mappings can be enabled by setting `g:vimspector_enable_mappings` to the specified value.

-Please note: Currently there are no `<plug>` mappings.
-These will be added in future to make custom mappings much easier.

 ## Visual Studio / VSCode

 To use Visual Studio-like mappings, add the following to your `vimrc` **before